Is a DIY composting toilet worth it? In this detailed guide, find out how you can build one cheaply and effortlessly.

 In self-contained composting toilets, the compost system is enclosed within the toilet, beneath the bowl.

 This type of composting toilet is best suited for small homes, boats, and recreational vehicles (RVs).
 It's also commonly used in seasonal dwellings like cabins and cottages.

 If you have the time to do it yourself, however, you can easily add one to your full-time residence.

 If you live in a large home, using a central or remote composting toilet could be a better option.

 This version takes both pee and poop to a central composting system that is at another location (and not beneath the bowl).
 In many cases, this location is in the basement or even outside the house.

 If you have a large remote system, you can channel several of these in your home.

 On the outside, these central composting toilets look like traditional toilets with a bowl.

 A composting toilet works by separating the liquid from solid waste, mixes the solid with sawdust or similar absorbent materials, and then turns it to compost.
-Whether you choose to get one type of DIY compost toilet the other, they both follow a similar concept and consist of these parts:
+Whether you choose self-contained or split type DIY compost toilet the other, they both follow a similar concept and consist of these parts: